grafana/grafana/contribute/backend/package-hierarchy.md

 ## Legacy package hierarchy

-> **Note:** A lot of services still adhere to the legacy model as outlined below.
+> **Note:** Many services still adhere to the legacy model as outlined below.
 While it is okay to
 > extend existing services based on the legacy model, you are _strongly_ encouraged to structure any
 > new services or major refactorings using the new package layout.